 - Gross Profit to Asset Ratio – Companies that are using their assets well to grow revenue.

 Cathy Woods is an excellent example of a growth investor.
 Through her thematic ARK ETFs, she invests in fast-growing companies capitalizing on emerging market trends.
 In 2020, these funds soared an average of 150% as the COVID-19 pandemic accelerated the adoption of new cutting-edge technologies, such as video conferencing.
-Sadly, those that jumped on the ARK bandwagon aren’t fairing so well.
+Sadly, those that jumped on the ARK bandwagon aren’t faring so well.
 Her funds have seen steep declines in 2022.

 What is Value Investing?